 And if you don’t have an Instant Pot and are curious about one… I say go for it!!
-I never expected to use my Instant Pot as much as I do, but I cook with it almost every day, sometimes more than once a day.
+I never expected to use my Instant Pot as much as I do, but I cook with it almost every day, often more than once a day.

 This is the Instant Pot I have:

 You might also love these other breakfast recipes: